RodenPaul86/DocMatic/README.md

 ## Support

-As an independent iOS developer, I’ve worked on many apps over the years, but DocMatic is my latest creation.
-Bringing it to life has been an exciting journey, and I’m thrilled to see it grow.
+As an independent iOS developer, I’ve built several apps over the years, but DocMatic is my latest and most exciting project.
+Bringing it to life has been an incredible journey, and I’m eager to see it grow.

-I’m committed to continuously improving DocMatic with new features, refinements, and bug fixes.
-The support from this amazing community means everything to me, and your backing helps ensure that DocMatic continues to evolve and thrive.
+I’m dedicated to continuously enhancing DocMatic with new features, improvements, and bug fixes.
+Your support means the world to me—it helps ensure that DocMatic keeps evolving and getting better.
+Thank you for being part of this journey!

 <p><a href="https://www.buymeacoffee.com/paulRoden"> <img align="left" src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" height="50" width="210" alt="paulRoden" /></a></p><br><br>
 <br/>